 Since first being discovered in Burma, the blood-red stone ruby has been shrouded in folklore and superstition.
 One of the most enduring of these myths suggests that the stone possessed healing and protective powers.
 Legend says that before battle, Burmese soldiers would insert rubies into their flesh, believing that this would make them invincible during battle.
 Throughout the medieval period, belief in the protective qualities of rubies persisted, and many Europeans wore rubies to guarantee health and wisdom.

-2. Sunshine causes rubies to literally glow.
+2. Sunshine causes rubies to glow.

 3. Imperfections can actually improve a ruby’s appearance.

 The term “pigeon's blood” red has been used for hundreds of years to describe the specific color ruby mined in the Mogok region.
-According to legend, the red color of these rubies was the same hue as the first two drops of blood from the nose of a freshly killed pigeon.
+According to legend, the color of these rubies was the same hue as the first two drops of blood from the nose of a freshly killed pigeon.
 While the origin of the term is still unknown, “pigeon's blood” red has been used to describe the most exceptional Burmese rubies for hundreds of years.
 Gemologists and gemstone graders still dispute whether this term can be used as a grading criteria for rubies.
 However, it has become a widely recognized descriptor of rubies displaying the highly desired red hue.

 Of all the gemstones, rubies continuously attract the most mystery and intrigue.
 Their association with life and power has fascinated people for centuries and made them one of the most sought after stones, commanding prices that overshadow even the finest diamonds.
 While Burmese rubies continue to lead the market in value and quality, their rarity makes them increasingly difficult to find, but new sources of the gemstone such as Mozambique are becoming hotspots for new mines.